Technical SEOJanuary 16, 202612 min read

 1. Topic Clusters and Hub Pages

 AI systems identify "hub pages" by analyzing internal link patterns.
 A hub page is a comprehensive resource that links to multiple related pages (spokes), creating a topic cluster.
 When AI systems see this pattern, they recognize you as an authority on that topic.
+Learn more about internal linking strategy for AI citations.

 Example Topic Cluster Structure: